 In recognition of the important need to offer help, support and reassurance to patients waiting for their first appointment with us, we have commissioned a trans-led, confidential and independent telephone and information service.
 This is delivered by Gendered Intelligence – an organisation which is committed to improving the lives of trans people.
 Contact details for this service are:

 Message/Whatsapp: 07592 650 496

 This service can be contacted on Monday, Tuesdays, and Thursdays between 2-7pm and Wednesdays and Fridays 10-3pm.
 Contacts made outside of these hours will be picked up and responded to as soon as possible.
 Please do make use of this service to discuss any concerns or queries you may have ahead of your first appointment.

 If you require any support or assistance with your physical or mental health while you are waiting to be seen by our service, please contact your GP or NHS 111.
 If you are feeling distressed, the Samaritans can be contacted on 116 123.

 There is currently an exceptional demand for appointments in our service.
 This is due to a large and increasing number of referrals, and the continuing care of our existing service users.

-We sincerely apologise to all our service users who are waiting for a first appointment with us.
-We appreciate how challenging this can be and we are doing all we can to see people as soon as possible.
+We sincerely apologise to everyone waiting for a first appointment and we appreciate how challenging this can be and we are doing all we can to see people as soon as possible.
 If you do need support during this time, please contact your GP or local service open to you and of course there is the Telephone Support Line (details are on the website).

 We receive a large volume of enquiries to the service, via phone and email, regarding the current waiting times.
 We request that people please do not contact us to enquire when your first appointment will be, as we are not able to offer any more details than those set out here.

 When your name gets to the top of the waiting list, we will write to you with an opt-in letter containing the necessary details to enable you to book in for your first appointment.